nazarenoalt/bright-academy-js-vanilla/tasks.md

 [SOLVED] Refactorize files and functions
 [SOLVED] When a post is posted, the user should be redirected to post link [SOLVED] Fix course-editor style
-[PENDING] MAke each component change depending if the user is registered [PENDING] Create section contact
+[PENDING] Create section contact
 [PENDING] solve fetching comments
 [PENDING] solve receiving comments